Shegaon: Transportation

-For long distance superfast trains, Akola Junction is located at a distance of 45.7 kms.

 Education

 All colleges in Shegaon are affiliated with Sant Gadge Baba Amravati University.
-These include, but are not limited to, the Industrial Training Institute and the Shri Sant Gajanan Maharaj College of Engineering (SSGMCE).
-There are also institutions run by the Gajanan Maharaj Sansthan, including: Shri Sant Gajanan Maharaj English Medium School, Shri Sant Gajanan Maharaj Warkari Shikshan Sanstha, Shri Sant Gajanan Maharaj Adiwasi Ashram School, Shri Sant Gajanan Maharaj Mentally Retarded School, Mauli College of Engineering, Siddhivinayak Technical Campus, and Saraswati College.
+These include, but are not limited to, the Industrial Training Institute and the Shri Sant Gajanan Maharaj College of Engineering (SSGMCE), Mauli College of Engineering and Technology.

+Jawahar Navodaya Vidyalaya (Chincholi) Shegaon school is situated on the Shegaon-Khamgaon road.

 Industry

 Shegaon has traditionally had a large cotton market, with the product from ginning and pressing mills of Shegaon transported to textile mills in Mumbai via goods trains.
-British textile companies like Rallis India had their procurement office in Shegoan during pre-independence days.
-Many ginning and pressing mills like M. M. Ginning & Pressing Factory, Bhattad Group of Ginning & Mills, Gajanan Ginning Factory and Oil Mill, Bhartia Group of Ginning and Mills operate in this area.
+British textile companies had their procurement office in Shegoan during pre-independence days.
+Many ginning and pressing mills operate in this area.

 Shegaon also has engineering industries that manufacture material-handling equipment like chain pulley blocks, industrial cranes, and link chains.
 Shegaon has a mineral water bottling plant, oil mills, paint manufacturing, and other industries.

 Demographics

 As per Indian census of 2011, the population of Shegaon was 59672.

 Climate

 More than 86% of average annual rainfall comes in the monsoon season from June to September.